SherylHYX/GNN_Sync/README.md

 - ./result_arrays/ stores results for different data sets.
 Each data set has a separate subfolder.

-- ./logs/ stores trained models and logs, as well as predicted clusters (optional).
+- ./logs/ stores trained models and logs.
 When you are in debug mode (see below), your logs will be stored in ./debug_logs/ folder.

 ## Options
 <p align="justify">